-PE185AD,AE,AF Back Care and Conditioning-Beginning, Intermediate, Advanced
+PE185AD,AE,AF Back Care and Conditioning Beginning, Intermediate, Advanced

-3 lab hrs/wk, 1 cr. each Studies the use of physical exercises, education and encouragement from a support group to improve unhealthy backs and maintain healthy backs.
-Special care will be given
+Studies the use of physical exercises, education and encouragement from a support group to improve unhealthy backs and maintain healthy backs.
+Special care will be given to begin exercise program slowly and make personal adjustments to prevent injury.
+F, W, Sp